Fadyhany10/NLP_TASK/README.md

-Here’s a **README.md** file for your Sentiment Analysis project using RNN (LSTM).
-You can customize it further based on your specific needs.

----

 # Sentiment Analysis using RNN (LSTM)

 This project demonstrates how to perform **Sentiment Analysis** using a Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM) units.
 The model is trained on the **IMDB Movie Reviews dataset** to classify text as either positive or negative sentiment.